Florida Rideshare Accident Attorneys

 Below is a summary of Lyft’s typical insurance coverage for a driver:

-Uber also provides its drivers with additional liability coverage of up to $50,000 for injury and $25,000 in property damage coverage, as part of their benefits.
-There is a catch, however, in that the Uber driver must request it, and it only applies if the driver’s personal insurance doesn’t cover all damages.
+Uber also provides its drivers with additional liability coverage of up to $50,000 for injury and $25,000 in property damage coverage as part of their benefits.
+There is a catch, however, in that the Uber driver must request it, and it only applies if the driver’s personal insurance does not cover all damages.

 The Importance of Independent Contractor Status in Your Case

-It’s important to remember that both Uber and Lyft claim their drivers are not employees.
-Because of this, if you are injured in an accident involving an Uber or Lyft driver, whether as a passenger of the ridesharing service or the passenger of another vehicle they hit, you should make sure you hire an attorney immediately because they and their insurance adjusters will use that “independent contractor” status to avoid paying out anything.
+It is important to remember that both Uber and Lyft claim their drivers are not employees.
+Because of this, if you are injured in an accident involving an Uber or Lyft driver, whether as a passenger of the ridesharing service or the passenger of another vehicle they hit, you should make sure you hire an attorney immediately because they and their insurance adjusters will use that “independent contractor” status to try to avoid paying out anything.

 Ridesharing companies have too often been successful at avoiding responsibility, even in cases in which their driver was drunk or distracted at the time of the accident.
 Uber and Lyft also require all drivers to sign an agreement in which they promise to take on all responsibility and defend their company when someone sues them after an accident.